pagezero-dev/pagezero/README.md

 # PageZERO

-An open-source TypeScript starter for full-stack web development on Cloudflare.
+An open-source TypeScript starter for full-stack web applications built for Cloudflare.

 Guiding principles:

 - Easy to learn
 - Fast to build with
-- Pleasure to develop
+- Pleasure to work with
 - Cheap to maintain

 ## 🔧 Prerequisites